Therapist Or Psychologist?

 Psychologists: How they differ from therapists in treatment

 Many psychologists only have master's degrees, they may, for example, perform psychological testing in schools, or a related field and have often completed advanced studies.
 Clinical psychologists may also research topics that interest them, independently or as faculty for higher education facilities.
-They work with clients and determine treatments based on their observations.
+They work with clients and determine treatments and therapy based on their observations.

 Marriage and family therapists: A look at therapy options